brad-ross/apm/r/README.md

 ## Troubleshooting

 ### Build Issues
-If you encounter compilation errors:
+If you encounter compilation errors or change C++ code without changing R code or bindings:

 ```r
 # Clean and rebuild